X

 Pine – Matsu

-One has to prune them regularly to keep them in shape in harmony with the surroundings.
-It is a common tradition to hire a professional gardener to keep them in a neat condition if one has a relatively large garden.
+One has to prune them regularly to keep them in shape and harmony with the surroundings.
+It is a common tradition to hire a professional gardener to keep them neat if one has a relatively large garden.

 Rhododendron – Tsutsuji

-It’s the common sight you find well-taken care of Rhododendron of the traditional Japanese gardens.
-In springtime, they blossom with vivid reds, purples, pinks, and whites radiating its beauty.
+It’s a common sight you find well-taken care in traditional Japanese gardens.
+In springtime, they blossom with vivid reds, purples, pinks, and whites, radiating their beauty.

 They symbolize fragile and ephemeral beauty.